Whitmer Thomas: The Golden One and Songs From The Golden One (2020)

-The hour-long recording was co-directed by Thomas and Clay Tatum; among its executive producers are Bo Burnham, Christopher Storer, Olivia Gerke, and Ravi Nandan and Inman Young for A24.
+The hour-long recording was co-directed by Thomas and Tatum; among its executive producers are Bo Burnham, Christopher Storer, Olivia Gerke, and Ravi Nandan and Inman Young for A24.

-The special features nine original songs, all of which were written and performed by Whitmer Thomas.
+The special features nine original songs, all of which were written and performed by Thomas.
 The show concludes with a cover of Syn Twister's "He's Hot".
-An accompanying soundtrack, Songs from the Golden One, was released on compact disc and vinyl in February 2020.
-Individual music videos for "Partied to Death", "Dancing with My Dad" and "Dumb in Love" have been uploaded to Thomas's YouTube account.The Golden One currently holds a 100% approval rating from review aggregator Rotten Tomatoes.
+An accompanying soundtrack, Songs from the Golden One, was released on CD and vinyl in February 2020.
+Individual music videos for "Partied to Death", "Dancing with My Dad" and "Dumb in Love" have been uploaded to Thomas's YouTube account.

+The Golden One currently holds a 100% approval rating from review aggregator Rotten Tomatoes.
 Songs from the Golden One has also garnered critical acclaim and a 7.7/10 rating from music publication Pitchfork.